highonlinux420/rent-cars-react/README.md

 - Browse a catalog of available rental cars
 - View detailed information for each vehicle
-- Rent their chosen car for a specific amount of time
+- Rent a chosen car for a specific amount of time
 - Responsive design suitable for all devices

 ---